VanshikaBhalla/groceryDeliveryAPI/README.md

 - **User Experience:** Feedback indicated that the user interface could be more intuitive, prompting future iterations for improvement.
 - **Payment Gateway Integration:** Encountered difficulties with API integration and testing, which required additional time and troubleshooting.
+- **Data Storage:** I used CSV files for storage, which is straightforward for initial development but may not be optimal for larger datasets.

 These challenges have provided valuable lessons, and I look forward to addressing them in future projects.